hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 <img src="../img/Alignment_errors.png" width="600">
 </p>

 The largest and most difficult part of this task is creating an alignment algorithm that can account for these factors and still provide alignment for ***millions*** of reads within a reasonable time frame.
 There are a multitude of alignment tools availible today; each has strengths and weakness and some are more appropriate for particular types of analysis.
-In this course, we will be using BWA.
+In this course, we will be using [BWA](https://bio-bwa.sourceforge.net/).

 ## BWA

 Many modern alignment tools rely on the Burrows-Wheeler Transform as part of their alignment algorithm; BWA is one of those tools.
 BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
 It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
 In this workshop we will demonstrate BWA-MEM.

-No matter which algorith you choose, **there are two steps to runnning `bwa`**:
+No matter which algorithm you choose, **there are two steps to running `bwa`**:

 1. Create an index of the reference sequence (done once)
     1. Create a Suffix Array Index
     2. Generate a Burrows-Wheeler Transform from the suffix array
 2. Query reads against the index to get alignments

 > The Burrows-Wheeler Transform and Suffix Arrays are outside of the scope of this course, but a great place to get information on these methods are on [Dr. Ben Langmead's YouTube Channel](https://www.youtube.com/user/BenLangmead/videos).
-Dr. Langmead developed the algorithm for a similar alignment tool, Bowtie, and he makes many useful videos explaining how the components of these alignment tools work.
+Dr. Langmead developed the algorithm for a similar alignment tool, Bowtie, and he has made many useful videos explaining how the components of these alignment tools work.

 **We have already created an index for you.** So we will jump right into running the alignments.